Traveling waves and homogeneous fragmentation: Laws of large numbers

 \section{Laws of large numbers}

 Before proceeding to the proof of asymptotics and uniqueness of multiplicative-martingale functions in the class $\mathcal{T}_2(p)$, we need to establish some further technical results which will play an important role.
-The following result is of a similar flavour to the types of laws of large numbers found in Bertoin and Martinez \cite{Be Ma} and Harris {\it et al.} \cite{HKK}.
+The following result is of a similar flavor to the types of laws of large numbers found in Bertoin and Martinez \cite{BeMa} and Harris, Knobloch and Kyprianou \cite{HKK}.

-The next theorem gives us a strong law of large numbers for fragments in $\ell^{(p,z)}$ as $z\uparrow\infty$ with respect to the weights (\ref{mgweights}) when $p\in(\underline p, 0]$.
-Recall that the L\'evy measure $m$ was defined in (\ref{m(dx)}) and the definition of the martingale weights (\ref{mgweights})
+The next theorem gives us a strong law of large numbers for fragments in $\Pi(\ell^{(p,z)})$ as $z\uparrow\infty$ with respect to the weights (\ref{mgweights}) when $p\in(\underline p, 0]$.
+Recall that the L\'evy measure $m$ was defined in (\ref{m(dx)}) and the definition of the martingale weights (\ref{mgweights}) gives

 \begin{theorem} Fix $p\in(\underline{p}, 0]$.
-Let $f:(0,\infty)\rightarrow\mathbb{R}$ such that $f(0)=0$.
+Let $f\dvtx[0,\infty)\rightarrow[0,\infty)$ such that $f(0)=0$.
 Suppose $f(x)\leq Ce^{\epsilon x}$ for some $C>0$ and $\epsilon>0$ satisfying $|\Phi(p-\epsilon)|<\infty.$ Then

 in probability where